Barron Trump Tested Positive For COVID-19, Mother Melania Confirms

 Throughout her time in the White House, Melania has worked to keep Barron’s privacy, and she did not explain why his diagnosis had not been made public until today.

 Barron’s diagnosis is one of at least a dozen that occurred among attendees of the Rose Garden event that President Trump held to announce Judge Amy Coney Barrett as his choice to replace the late Supreme Court Justice Ruth Bader Ginsberg, according to CNN.
 In addition to President Trump, Melania, and Barron, Gov. Chris Christie and Kelly Ann Conway were other high profile people who became ill after the White House event.
+The nation’s top infectious disease expert, Dr. Anthony Fauci, referred to the gathering as a “superspreader” event recently.